-This question largely comes down to what your plans are for you bike!
-Both these set ups are tried and tested and there is no right or wrong answer here, so it really comes down to what type of adventure you want to lead.
+This question largely comes down to what your plans are for your bike!
+Both these setups are tried and tested and there is no right or wrong answer here, so it really comes down to what type of adventure you want to lead.

-Panniers are long estabolished and are the most well known method of taking your things on the road with you.
+Pannier bags are long established and are the most well known method of taking your things on the road with you.
 A classic, road touring set up often includes two large panniers at the back, and two smaller panniers in the front, both attached to racks which are mounted on the bike.
-Beyond this, people will often will have a drybag attached to the top of the rear pannier rack, and a handlebar bag for easy access to maps, snacks and other essentials.
+Beyond this, people will often have a drybag attached to the top of the rear pannier rack, and a handlebar bag for easy access to maps, snacks and other essentials.

-If you want the best of both worlds, you can also exists between these worlds.
+If you want the best of both worlds, you can also exist between these worlds.
 If you have a hardtail mountain bike you can run a small set of panniers on the back in combination with a full set of bikepacking bags.
-If you have a rigid bikepacking/gravel bike, you could also run a small set of panniers on the front, combined with a regular bikepacking set up for a more planted from end.
-These set ups would allow a halfway between these two options, meaning you have expanded carrying capacity, with more off-road capability.
+If you have a rigid bikepacking/gravel bike, you could also run a small set of panniers on the front, combined with a regular bikepacking set up for a more planted front end.
+These setups would allow a halfway between these two options, meaning you have expanded carrying capacity, with more off-road capability.